denizarsan/aghanims-wrath/README.md

 # aghanims-wrath

-Shows skills upgradable by Aghanim's Scepter in Ability Draft mode for Dota 2
+Shows skills upgradable by Aghanim's Scepter and Shard in Ability Draft mode for Dota 2

 ## Project setup
 ```